Alfyus/ROS2-Humble-and-Gazebo-Tutorial/README.md

 source ~/.bashrc
 ```

 Remember that if you've customized the shell, replace bashrc with your shell (e.g., zshrc).
-If you haven't changed anything, the two terminal commands above are fine..
+If you haven't changed anything, the two terminal commands above are fine.

 >[!TIP]
 >To confirm that the installation was successful: